Architectural Commercial Design Required Courses

 | 4 CR

-This course introduces graphic representation in construction.
-It covers the fundamentals of drafting including line work, lettering, measuring, sketching, projections, and pictorial drawings.
-Students will use the aforementioned fundamentals to complete a set of drawings for a residence.
-COREQUISITES: 10614170 Architectural Materials and Methods 1 and 10614176 Architectural Technology 1.
+This course introduces graphic representation in construction, focusing on the fundamentals of drafting, including line work, lettering, measurement, sketching, projections, and pictorial drawings.
+Students will learn these core skills through both sketching and the use of AutoCAD.
+Students will create a set of plans, including floor plans, elevations, and building sections for a residential wood frame structure in AutoCAD.
+COREQUISITES: 10614170 Architectural Materials and Methods1 and 10614176 Architectural Technology 1.

 10614173